Chloe (Hollyoaks): Development

 Daniel Kilkelly from Digital Spy announced details of the character on 6 August 2013.
 He revealed that Chloe arrives in Hollyoaks to visit her son Matthew McQueen.
-She acted as a surrogate mother so John Paul McQueen (James Sutton) and Craig Dean (Guy Burnett) could begin a family.
+She acted as a surrogate mother so John Paul McQueen (James Sutton) and Craig Dean (Guy Burnet) could begin a family.
 She pretends to want to visit Matthew, then reveals that she needs £5000.
 When John Paul refuses she threatens to take Matthew away claiming that Craig is the father.
 Sutton told Kilkelly that he enjoyed filming with Loughnane and they had fun working on the storyline.
 He detailed how Chloe and John Paul had become best friends while living in Ireland.
 They share a lot of history and he has previously been there to bail her out of money troubles.
 Chloe's first scenes were broadcast on 12 August 2013.

 On 10 August 2013, Loughnane announced that she had returned to filming at Hollyoaks until November 2013.
 She explained to Eimear Rabbitte from the Evening Herald that "I filmed for the month of June and then I had a break and now I'm back for the next few months."
 Loughnane described Chloe as a fun character and challenging to play.
 Kilkelly reported that Chloe would return pregnant and planning to sell her baby.
 When Sienna Blake (Anna Passey) learns of her intentions she offers Chloe double the price for her unborn baby.
 Chloe realises that Sienna is covering up a fake pregnancy to deceive Darren Osborne (Ashley Taylor Dawson) and blackmails her as a means to solve her financial problems.

 Loughnane David Hennessy from the Irish World that Chloe's treatment of Sienna would make viewers like her.
 She added that "Chloe discovers that Sienna’s not really pregnant.
 She just starts to manipulate her and blackmail her and while that would be a horrible thing to do if it was to a nice character, because it’s Sienna, it’s great.
 It’s like evil meets evil and I think that’s kind of nice, Sienna’s met her match a little bit."
 Chloe reconsiders and offers to sell her baby to Sienna.
 But Chloe changes her mind for selfish reasons.
 Passey told Sarah Ellis from Inside Soap that "something went wrong with the family who were going to have Chloe's baby, so she offers it to Sienna instead."
 The actress added that Chloe's offer is a "godsend" and makes Sienna believe her deceitful plans are justified because she and Darren will now have a child.